 A. We highly recommend that students have savings equivalent to four years’ tuition and living expenses for the undergraduate course, or two years’ tuition and living expenses for graduate courses.
 If you are receiving scholarships, then you can deduct that amount from the amount required.

-A. When you apply to KUAS, you are strongly encouraged to submit the results of a standardized test.
-Our university accepts a wide range of standardized test results from around the world, including the SAT, ACT, IB, or A level.
-So, the SAT is not necessarily required.
-See the Application Guidelines on our website for more information.
+A. All applicants to KUAS are asked to submit the results of a standardized test.
+Our university accepts a wide range of standardized test results from around the world.
+See the Application Guidelines on our website for a complete list.

-Q. I haven't been able to take my SAT or ACT yet due to COVID-19.
+Q. I haven't been able to take my standardized test yet due to COVID-19.
 Can I submit my scores after the application period has ended?

-A. We understand that many students are having serious difficulties taking their SAT exams this year due to COVID-19.
+A. We understand that many students are having serious difficulties taking standardized tests due to COVID-19.
 Therefore, we are advising applicants to write in the name of their desired standardized test on their KUAS online application along with estimated (tentative) dates for when they plan to take the test and when they expect KUAS will receive their test results.

 We request that students submit their test scores to KUAS via their testing agency.
 Students should not directly submit their test results to KUAS by themselves.